Many AMD users are confused about whether they can use the AMD stock coolers on the Intel CPUs or not?

-If you are using the Wraith Stealth & Wraith Spire stock coolers, you cannot use them on Intel because they are only attachable with the AMD motherboards.
-But, you can use Wraith Cooler, Wraith Max, Wraith Prism, or other aftermarket AMD coolers on Intel CPUs.
+If you are using the Wraith Stealth & Wraith Spire stock coolers, you cannot use them on Intel because they are only attachable to the AMD motherboards.
+But you can use Wraith Cooler, Wraith Max, Wraith Prism, or other aftermarket AMD coolers on Intel CPUs.

-I know the short answer is not so helpful for you, therefore to clarify all of your doubts, I mentioned some of the significant facts below.
+I know the short answer is not so helpful for you; therefore, I mentioned some of the significant facts below to clarify all your doubts.

 Facts you Need to Check before Putting the AMD coolers on Intel CPU.